William 1 Friedman was born in 1892 in Kishinev (Moldovia), then part of the

 In 2014, much of the material — by then known as the Friedman Collection —

-was partly declassified and released, albeit in a heavily redacted manner.
+was partly declassified and released, albeit in a heavily redacted form.

-Numerous articles, based on the files, have since been published,
+Since then, numerous articles based on the files have been published,

 An that wasn't the end of it.
 In February 2020, after an investigation of

-more than one year, the German TV station ZDF revealed the existence of
+more than two years, German TV station ZDF revealed the existence of

 — the secret purchase of Boris Hagelin's company